matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 If you use the CLI for building Ndless programs, running make in the root directory will be enough.

-**make_nKarugaSprite.exe** is a purposely-built tool that should not be used for other projects than nKaruga.
+**make_nKarugaSprite.exe** is a purpose-built tool that should not be used for other projects than nKaruga.

 **THE PROGRAM MUST NOT BE RAN IN CLI !
 DRAG-AND-DROP ANY NUMBER OF IMAGES AT ONCE TO IT INSTEAD.**

 Running on a TI-Nspire
 ======================

 You need **at least** Ndless 3.1 installed to run nKaruga on your TI-Nspire.
-That means nKaruga will only run on your TI-Nspire if the installed OS is Ndless 3.1 or higher-compatible.
+That means nKaruga will only run on your TI-Nspire if the installed OS is Ndless 3.1 or higher-compatible. nKaruga is also compatible with Ndless 3.6.

 Use nKaruga.tns on real hardware, and nKaruga_emu.tns on an Nspire emulator (else it's waaaaaay too fast).